prajvals/Microservices-Explored/README.md

  The Project was a good learning exercise that helped understand:

- 1. How Spring Boot Works
+ 1. How Spring Boot Works.
  2. How Microservices Architecture Works.
- 3. How Cross Services Communication Works
+ 3. How Cross Services Communication Works.
- 4. How API Gateway.
+ 4. How API Gateway works.
+ 5. How Distributed Logging Works.
- 5. How To Structure Spring Boot Applications.
+ 6. How To Structure Spring Boot Applications.
- 6. How to Connect to Database using Spring Boot.
+ 7. How to Connect to Database using Spring Boot.